samraHanif0340/samraHanif0340.github.io/_docs/python.md

         ...
         ...
         ```
-    + Populate your master file at `/doc/index.rst` and create other documentation source files, as needed.
+    + Populate your master file at `/doc/index.rst` as needed.
     + Generate documents.
         ```bash
         $ cd /path/to/project/root